 According to Einstein, you can’t lose mass.
 But you can convert mass to energy.
 Stars undergo thermonuclear reactions where four hydrogen atoms are combined together into helium through heat.

-So all stars do during their life-cycle is just burn hydrogen into helium and releases energy.
+So all stars do during their life-cycle is just burn hydrogen into helium and release energy.
 Typically, main sequence stars like the sun go through this process for about 95% of its life.

 The sun’s layers include the corona, chromosphere, photosphere, convection zone, radiative zone, and core.
 It’s also composed of 72% hydrogen, 26% helium and 2% other gases.